timjaya/nbadash/part1.md

     * **It is a good idea to come earlier in the week.**  If you choose to come later and it is too crowded, then you will be unhappy.
 1. After the meeting, modify the description and E/R diagram based on the feedback.
 1. Map your E/R diagram into a relational schema in SQL, preserving the constraints.
-1. Submit a hard copy of the following on the due date:
+1. Submit a digital copy of the following on the due date:
     1. Revised one-paragraph description of the application
     2. Revised Entity-relationship diagram
     3. Resulting SQL schema